MyTeachingSheets/MTS/SUPABASE_SETTINGS_MIGRATION.md

 ### Tables already exist
 If you see "relation already exists" errors, the tables are already created.
 You can:
-1. Drop them first: `DROP TABLE IF EXISTS domains, grades, frameworks, subjects CASCADE;`
+1. Drop them first: `DROP TABLE IF EXISTS lessons, grades, frameworks, subjects CASCADE;`
 2. Or skip re-running the migration

 ### Permission errors